 Why am I qualified to help you?

-I qualified as a psychologist in 2008 and have qualifications in evidence-based therapies.
+I qualified as a HCPC-registered Clinical Psychologist in 2008 and have qualifications in evidence-based therapies.
 I have worked both in the NHS and in independent practice, and specialised in a sexual assault service in London.

-I’m accredited in Cognitive Behaviour Therapy and Eye-Movement Desensitisation & Reprocessing (EMDR), plus I have training in Mindfulness, Acceptance & Commitment Therapy (ACT), Compassion Focused Therapy (CFT), Dialectical Behaviour Therapy (DBT) Skills and Internal Family Systems (IFS).
+I’m accredited in Cognitive Behaviour Therapy and Eye-Movement Desensitisation & Reprocessing (EMDR), plus I have training in Mindfulness, Acceptance & Commitment Therapy (ACT), Compassion Focused Therapy (CFT) and Dialectical Behaviour Therapy (DBT) Skills.
 I use these in an integrative way depending on the background and needs of my clients.

 My therapy style: